 A grievance is a claim by an employee or the A.R.E.A. based upon the interpretation, application or violation of this Agreement.

 An aggrieved person is the person or persons of the A.R.E.A. making the claim.

 The purpose of this procedure is to secure, at the lowest possible level, equitable solutions to the problems, which may, from time to time, arise affecting employees.
 Both parties agree that these proceedings will be kept informal and confidential.

 Time limits – Parties must initiate this procedure within 30 days of the alleged occurrence.
 The number of days indicated at each level should be considered as a maximum and every effort should be made to expedite the process.
 The time limits specified may, however, be extended by mutual agreement.
 Extension to September is available if requested by either party and if grievance is filed near to the end of the school year.

-Level One – Principal or immediate supervisor – an employee with a grievance shall first discuss it with his/her principal or immediate supervisor, either directly or through A.R.E.A.’s designated representative, with the objective of resolving the matter informally.
+Level one – Principal or immediate supervisor – An employee with a grievance shall first discuss it with his/her principal or immediate supervisor, either directly or through the A.R.E.A.’s designate representative, with the objective of resolving the matter informally.
 Grievant will state the sections violated, date of occurrence and relief sought.